 I do not intend for this to be a post that talks about the events that occurred on that fateful day- I believe that we all have an education, if not first hand knowledge, of what happened and how our lives were individually affected by the aftermath.
 Instead, I’d like to point out that we have not broken our solemn promise to “Never Forget” as we both move forward and respectfully honor the lost.

 Who are the lost?
 They are our family.
-Strangers amongst our family- most of us have never known of their existence or what they were doing at the World Trade Center, the Pentagon, or on any of those three airliners.
+Yes, we have strangers amongst our family; most of us have never known of their existence or what they were doing at the World Trade Center, the Pentagon, or on any of those four airliners.
 We have no idea what their aspirations were, what their mistakes were, or what kind of good deeds they did on a regular basis.
-But they are our family and we must love them all the same.
+They are still our family and we must love them all the same.
 I know I do.
 They are strangers, but they are my family- and they have given me the courage to take several life altering steps to bring me to a point where I can share this post with all of you.

 I believe that there are two kinds of people in the world: Good and Evil.
 I am in the Good group, as are the overwhelming majority of you.
 Our group is connected through some kind of energy that allows us to sympathize, empathize, and respect the other members of our group.
 Likewise, we try to keep the Evil at bay as best we can- and even when they take a stab at us, we come back even stronger (if, in some cases, just in spite of Evil).